Hawaii Laws and Incentives

 Propane Vehicle Rebate – Pacific Propane Gas Association (PPGA)

 PPGA offers commercial customers a rebate of $1,500 for the purchase of a new propane vehicle or propane conversion.
-Rebates are available until December 31, 2022, on a first-come, first-served basis.
-Eligible vehicles must be purchased in 2022.
-For more information, see the PPGA Pacific Runs on Propane website.
+Eligible vehicles must be purchased in 2023.
+Rebates are available on a first-come, first-served basis.
+For more information, see the PPGA Autogas website.

 Laws and Regulations